-Colegrove Dental Surgery is in Peckham in the London borough of Southwark and provides NHS and private dental care and treatment for adults and children.
+Infinity Dental Care is in Streatham in the London Borough of Lambeth and provides NHS and private dental care and treatment for adults and children.

-There is level access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces are available near the practice for a fee.
+There is access to the practice via a lift for people who use wheelchairs and those with pushchairs.
+Car parking spaces, including dedicated parking for people with disabilities, are available near the practice.

-The dental team includes one principal dentist, three associate dentists, three dental nurses, one trainee dental nurse, a receptionist and a practice manager (who is also a qualified dental nurse and provides cover).
-The practice has three treatment rooms.
+The dental team includes two principal dentists, four dentists, four dental nurses, three dental hygienists, three receptionists, an assistant practice manager and a practice manager.
+The practice has five treatment rooms.